 Having confirmed plans for a revised design, Yoon Han-kil, Senior Vice President of Samsung’s Product Strategy Team recently stated: “Our ultimate goal is to make products that consumers really aspire to have.
 This is how we are trying to find a breakthrough in the stagnant premium market.”

-Showing off this "new form factor", new Samsung patents have surfaced revealing a phone with a curved, three sided display (shown below).
+Throwing a curve ball into the design mix, new Samsung patents have surfaced revealing a phone with a curved, three sided display (shown below).

 According to KDB Daewoo Securities analyst Song Jong-ho: “The bent device is the first step towards testing the market and gauging how it would react to its foldable smartphones that are to be unveiled in the second half of next year."